jcaip/jcaip.github.io/_posts/2019-04-04-Building-R.md

 <!--more-->

 ## Stuff you should know
-Sets, relations, first-order logic, functions, inductive proofs, notion of supremum/infimun.
+Sets, relations, first-order logic, supremum/infimun, equivalence relations and classes.
-TODO: update this section

-This is an equivalence relation, as it is

-+ transitive
-+ symmetric
-+ reflexive.

 **Note:** All the axes you see should have arrows, but I couldn't figure out how to do it in matplotlib.

 # The Naturals: $\mathbb{N}$

-Of course, we have to start from somewhere - in this case, we'll start with the natural numbers, $\mathbb{N}$.
 Unfortunately this part is much less visual, but it gets better later on.

 The naturals are defined by a 3-tuple $(\mathbb{N}, 0, S)$ that satisfies the 5 **Peanno Axioms**.
 1. $\mathbb{N}$ is a set and $0 \in \mathbb{N}$